 Changes to Tenancy Laws

-The Residential Tenancy Act and Manufactured Home Park Tenancy Act were recently amended.
+The Residential Tenancy Act and the Manufactured Home Park Tenancy Act and Regulation were recently amended.
 It is important that landlords and tenants understand how these changes affect their rights and obligations.

 Effective May 17 2018: